Having a baby in Spain

 Prenatal care in Spain

 Your next port of call will be the local hospital for a scan.
 A number of tests will be conducted including for diabetes, toxoplasmosis and HIV.
-You will also have monthly blood and urine tests.
+You will also have regular blood and urine tests, possibly monthly.
 In most cases the midwife will schedule you for a scan once month up until the 32nd week of pregnancy, at which point the frequency of appointments will increase to once every two weeks.
 As the birth draws nearer there will also be a test for streptococcus B, which is compulsory in state hospitals.
 Should you be receiving treatment from a private hospital, then the test will only be carried out upon request.

 Delivery in Spain

 Similar to Germany, hospitals in Spain do not allow gas or air, although epidurals and pethidine are available.
+You may like to write your birthing plan in Spanish and take it with you – an example (in Spanish) can be found here.

 Home births in Spain, meanwhile, are rare and not covered by the state health system.